inventhq/failsafe-rs/README.md

 }
 ```

-Client that will use FallbackPolicy, must implement FallbackAble Trait
+Client that will use `FallbackPolicy`, must implement `FallbackAble` Trait
 ```rust
 impl FallbackAble for Person {
     fn as_any(&self) -> &dyn Any {